shriyashchougule/Road-Segmentation-From-Satellite-Images/README.md

 **Verify_generator.py** is a support script to test data generators.\
 **Train DenseUnet and Save weights.ipynb** Is python notebook used to train the networks\
 **Predictions on Test Set.ipynb** has prediction and performance metrics evaluated.

+## Network Training

+The network has sigmoid acitivation, that will produce a single channel 2D probability mask.
+I am thresholding this mask to have probabilities higher than 0.5 belonging to road area and rest as background.
+Threholding will give binary mask for computing Iou, accuracy, recall and precion values.

+Soft dice loss is used as loss function with "RMPSprop" keras optimizer with default leaarning rate (0.001).
+As network tuning process, the pre-trained weights are frozen for first 4 epochs, and were unfrozen for rest of the trainning cycle.
+Keras early stopping call back was used, which halted the training at 18th Epoch.

 ## Evaluation on Test Set:
 Average Values